How Long is a Builder Liable for His Work?

 In general, a builder is liable for his or her work for several years.
 The exact length of time depends on the state.
 Every state is slightly different.
 For example, in the state of Washington, the statute of limitation for construction defects is six years.
 On the other hand, this number could be different for tort issues, deed issues, or other specific problems.
 Regardless of discovery, builders cannot be held liable for construction defects after the statute of limitations has expired.

 Usually, these cases are treated as breach-of-contract cases.
-If there’s a construction defect, the builder may be held in violation via breach of contract.
+If there’s a construction defect, the builder may be held in violation via a breach of contract.
 If you have specific questions, be sure to work with a trained attorney who can navigate the legal system for you.

 Common Examples of Liability Issues